vmware/vic-product/docs/user_doc/vic_vsphere_admin/inspect_vch.md

   - You must specify the username and optionally the password, either in the `--target` option or separately in the `--user` and `--password` options.
   - If the VCH has a name other than the default name, `virtual-container-host`, you must specify the `--name` or `--id` option.
   - If multiple compute resources exist in the datacenter, you must specify the `--compute-resource` or `--id` option.
-  - If your vSphere environment uses untrusted, self-signed certificates, you must also specify the thumbprint of the vCenter Server instance or ESXi host in the `--thumbprint` option.
-To obtain the thumbprint of the vCenter Server or ESXi host certificate, run `vic-machine` without the specifying the `--thumbprint` option.
-The inspection of the VCH fails, but the resulting error message includes the required certificate thumbprint.
-You can copy the thumbprint from the error message and run `vic-machine` again, including the `--thumbprint` option.
+  -  If your vSphere environment uses untrusted, self-signed certificates, you must specify the thumbprint of the vCenter Server instance or ESXi host in the `--thumbprint` option.
+For information about how to obtain the certificate thumbprint, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).

-     **NOTE**: If you obtain the thumbprint by other means, use upper-case letters and colon delimitation in the thumbprint.
+     Use upper-case letters and colon delimitation in the thumbprint.
 Do not use space delimitation.

   - If the VCH implements server and client authentication (`tlsverify`) and uses a non-default location to store its certificates, specify the `--tls-cert-path` option.
 If you do not specify `--tls-cert-path`, `vic-machine inspect` looks for valid certificates in `$PWD`, `$PWD/$vch_name` and `$HOME/.docker`.